passdan/BioinformaticiansToolbox/RNAseq_DifferentialGeneAnalysis.md

 $ head -n1 AvsB.complete.txt > AvsB.ASD.txt
 $ grep -f gene_list.txt AvsB.complete.txt >> AvsB.ASD.txt
 ```

+You can now use that file for your heatmap generation using the same method as above

 </details>

 # Funtional and Network Analysis